AbhinavMir/networking/congestion_control.md

 ### How widely is TCP Reno used?

 TCP Reno is widely used as the default congestion control protocol for the Transmission Control Protocol (TCP) in the Internet.
 It is the most commonly used implementation of the TCP protocol, and is used by the majority of the world's Internet service providers.
 It is also used by many applications, such as web browsers and file transfer programs, to ensure reliable data transmission over the Internet.

+## Sample Question

+Consider sending a large file from one host to another over a TCP-Reno connection.
+Assume that the connection has reached steady state, and its congestion window is now oscillating between 8 and 16 segments in AIMD (without slow start, i.e. a loss event at congestion window = 16 is always detected by triple duplicate acknowledgments).
+Assume the TCP source is not limited by flow control.

+(a) Assuming approximately constant round-trip times (RTT), where RTT = 100ms, in steady state, how long does it take between two consecutive loss events?
+Assume that it takes roughly one RTT to detect loss.

+*Answer*:

+(b) What is the average sending rate for this connection?

+*Answer*: The average sending rate for this connection is 12 segments per round trip time (RTT).
+This is calculated by taking the average of the congestion window size (8 + 16) / 2.
+Since the congestion window size oscillates between 8 and 16 segments, the average sending rate is 12 segments per RTT.

+(c) Now suppose this connection shares the bottleneck link with another long-lived TCP-Reno connection.
+What would be the average sending rate of each connection?
+Assume that both connections have the same RTT and are synchronized in their updates of their congestion windows.

+*Answer:*